appliedLatency is the latency between

 pipeline within the replicator.

-Within a master, this indicates the latency between the transaction commit time and when it was written to the THL.
-In a slave, it indicates the latency between the commit time on the master database and when the transaction has been committed to the destination database.
+Within a Primary, this indicates the latency between the transaction commit time and when it was written to the THL.
+In a Replica, it indicates the latency between the commit time on the Primary database and when the transaction has been committed to the destination database.
 Clocks must be synchronized across hosts for this information to be accurate.

 appliedLatency : 0.828

 The latency is measure in seconds.
-Increasing latency may indicate that the destination database is unable to keep up with the transactions from the master.
+Increasing latency may indicate that the destination database is unable to keep up with the transactions from the Primary.

 In replicators that are operating with parallel apply,